Doom II: Multiplayer

 Dooms multiplayer functionality was greatly improved in Doom II, including "out of the box" support for a vastly increased number of dial-up modems.
 The two-player dial-up connection allowed one player to dial into the other player's computer in order to play either cooperatively or in deathmatch-style combat.
 There was also local area network (LAN) functionality added, which was improved upon as patches and updates were released.
 This functionality was later incorporated into the original Doom.
 As with the original Doom, multiplayer games used to be played using the dial-up or LAN by the internal setup program (setup.exe), through the online service DWANGO or with once-popular programs like Kali and Kahn (using SPX) in Windows 95.
-Nowadays, in the modern standards, Doom II can be played with almost any version of Windows across the internet using third-party source ports such as Odamex, Zandronum, ZDaemon, and are still popular today.
+Nowadays, there are countless third-party source ports of the Doom engine, such as Odamex, Zandronum, and ZDaemon, that are able to play Doom II multiplayer across different operating systems.
 The Xbox Live Arcade port of Doom II supports online multiplayer via Xbox Live.